An Investigation of Newton-Sketch and Subsampled Newton Methods: Practical Implementations of the Algorithms

-We should note that the square-root Hessian decomposition, associated with the Newton-Sketch method, is not a regular decomposition, such as the LU or QR decompositions, and hence the advantages of standard decomposition techniques for solving the system cannot be realized.
-In fact, using an iterative method such as CG is more efficient because of the associated convergence properties.
-Since CG requires only Hessian-vector products, we need not form the entire sketched Hessian matrix.
-We can simply obtain sketched Hessian-vector products by performing two matrix-vector products with respect to the sketched square-root Hessian.
-More specifically, one can compute
+The linear system \eqref{sketch} arising in the Newton-Sketch method requires access to a square-root Hessian matrix.
+This is a rectangular $n \times d$ matrix, denoted by $\nabla^2 F(w_k)^{\sfrac{1}{2}}$, such that $[\nabla^2 F(w_k)^{\sfrac{1}{2}}]^T \nabla^2 F(w_k)^{\sfrac{1}{2}} =\nabla^2 F(w_k)$.
+Note that this is not the kind of decomposition (such as LU or QR) that facilitates the formation and solution of of linear systems involving the matrix \eqref{sketch}.
+Therefore, when $d$ is large it is imperative to use an iterative method such as CG.
+The entire matrix $A_k$ need not be formed, and we only need to perform two matrix-vector products with respect to the sketched square-root Hessian.
+More specifically, for any vector $u \in \mathbb{R}^d$ one can compute

 in two steps as follows